 |Egypt opens ancient pyramids for first time since 1960s

 Egypt has opened two of its oldest pyramids.
-The pyramids are in Dahshur, about 40 kilometers south of the Egyptian capital city Cairo.
-They are now open to the public for the first time since 1965.
-Hundreds of people gathered outside the Bent Pyramid at a special opening ceremony on Saturday.
-The Bent Pyramid was built 4,600 years ago.
-It was built for the ancient Egyptian pharaoh Sneferu.
+The pyramids are in Dahshur, south of Egypt's capital city Cairo.
+They are open to the public for the first time since 1965.
+Hundreds of people waited outside the Bent Pyramid at an opening ceremony.
+The Bent Pyramid was built 4,600 years ago for the Egyptian pharaoh Sneferu.
 It is 101 meters high.
-Builders used new techniques to build it and archaeologists say it was an important step in the development of pyramid building.
-Tourists can also enter an 18-metre high "side pyramid" next to the Bent Pyramid.
+Builders used new techniques to build it.
+The pyramid was an important step in how people built pyramids.
+There is an 18-metre high "side pyramid" next to the Bent Pyramid.
 This was built for King Sneferu's wife Hetepheres.

-The two pyramids are part of the Memphis Necropolis, a UNESCO World Heritage Site.
-Egypt hopes the opening of the pyramids will boost the country's tourism industry.
-Egypt was a top tourist destination but tourist numbers fell after the 2011 uprising.
-Ancient sites in Egypt are on the bucket lists of many people around the world.
-At the Bent Pyramid, tourists will be able to go through a 79-meter narrow tunnel to reach two chambers deep inside.
+The two pyramids are part of a UNESCO World Heritage Site.
+Egypt hopes they will boost its tourism industry.
+Egypt was a top tourist destination but a 2011 uprising changed this.
+Many people have Egypt's ancient sites on their bucket lists.
+At the Bent Pyramid, tourists can go through a 79-meter tunnel to two chambers deep inside.
 They will also be able to see ancient treasures found inside the pyramid.
-Egyptian archaeologists uncovered a collection of stone, clay and wooden sarcophagi – the coffins people were buried in.
-Some of the sarcophagi contained mummies.
+Egyptian archaeologists also found some stone, clay and wooden sarcophagi – the coffins people were buried in.
+Some of these sarcophagi had mummies inside them.